danja/erf/README.md

 # erf - Embarrassing Relative Finder

-A code quality and dependency analysis tool that helps identify dead code, broken dependencies, isolated subgraphs, and complexity hotspots in your codebase.
+A code quality and dependency analysis tool that helps identify unused code, broken dependencies, isolated subgraphs, and complexity hotspots in your codebase.

 ## Overview

 **erf** analyzes JavaScript/Node.js projects to find code quality issues that might be embarrassing if discovered by others:

-- 🔍 **Dead Code Detection** - Functions, classes, and modules that are never imported or called
+- 🔍 **Unused Code Detection** - Functions, classes, and modules that are never imported or called
 - 🔗 **Broken Dependencies** - Missing imports, circular dependencies, unresolved modules
 - 🏝️ **Isolated Subgraphs** - Code clusters with no connections to the main application
 - 🔥 **Complexity Hotspots** - Files and functions with high cyclomatic complexity